DODOS AND SOLITAIRES

 Some scientists believe the Reunion white dodo was actually an immature common dodo or a colour morph or colour phase of the common (brown) dodo.
 It was evidently not an albino since it had yellow wings and black claws, but it may have been a leucistic form.
 Mauritius dodos were variously depicted as brown or grey.
 Some believe young dodos may have been taken to Reunion from Mauritius by sailors.
 No dodo bones have been found on the island.
 Paintings of white dodos are generally used to illustrate articles on the Reunion solitaire, although this may be just as great an error since that bird is currently believed to be a type of ibis!

-Leguat described the birds' annual "betrothal" ceremonies: "Some days after the young one leaves the nest a Company of 30 or 40 brings another young one to it; and the new-fledged Bird with its Father and Mother joyning with the Band, march to some bye Place.
-We frequently followed them, and found that afterwards the old ones went each their way alone, or in Couples, and left the two young ones together, which we call a Marriage."
+The Combats between them on this occasion last some times pretty long, because the Stranger only turns about, and do's not fly directly from the Nest : However, the others do not forsake it, till they have quite driv'n it out of their Limits.
+After these Birds have rais'd their young One, and left it to its self, they are always together, which the other Birds are not, and tho' they happen to mingle with other Birds of the same Species, these two Companions never disunite.
+We have often remark'd, that some days after the young one leaves the Nest, a Company of thirty or forty brings another young one to it ; and the new fledg'd Bird with its Father and Mother joyning with the Band, march to some bye Place.
+We frequently follow'd them, and found that afterwards the old ones went each their way alone, or in Couples, and left the two young ones together, which we call'd a Marriage.

 In spite of being described as useful, intelligent and beautiful, the opposite of the supposedly useless, stupid and ugly Mauritius dodo, the solitaire shared the dodo's fate.
 There were reports of solitaires on Rodrigues as late as 1761.
 In 1831, a long-time inhabitant of the island said he had never seen or heard of the solitaire, so it was certainly extinct by 1800.
 Several solitaire skeletons were unearthed on Rodrigues in 1875; these included the "widow's peak" and the "musket-ball wingclappers" described by Leguat.

-An insight into the "musket balls" has been gained from research into the extinct flightless bird from Jamaica, Xenicibis xympithecus.
-Scientists found some specimens where the clubs appear to have been broken by another bird's clubbed wing indicating these birds used their bony bludgeons to fight territorial rivals and for defence against predators.
+An insight into the "musket balls" was gained from research into an extinct flightless bird from Jamaica, Xenicibis xympithecus.
+In some specimens the clubs appeared to have been broken by a rival's clubbed wing indicating that they used their bony bludgeons in territorial fights and against predators.
 Xenicibis was a chicken-sized member of the ibis family and fossils show that the metacarpus (one of the hand bones) was elongated and bulky and could be used as a jointed club or flail.
 Modern ibises grab each other by the beak and flail with their wings.
-The extinct Rodrigues Solitaire, which may have been either a relative of the Mauritius dodo or, like Xenicibis xympithecus, a relative of the ibis.
+This finding led to the suggestion that the Rodrigues Solitaire might be related to ibises.
+DNA evidence later confirmed it was a member of the pigeon family.

 REUNION SOLITAIRE or REUNION IBIS